 In order to achieve our vision of clean water for all generations, we believe it is vital to empower our youth to think critically.
 Our youth education efforts—including classroom visits, field trips, and community event—encourage a sense of wonder and a sense of place in our own backyard.
-Learn about how BRWF developed our youth education programs from our report on youth natural resource education in the Bitterroot Valley.
+Learn about how the Bitter Root Water Forum developed our youth education programs from our report on youth natural resource education in the Bitterroot Valley.

 Looking downstream to our future, we rely on collaboration to inspire stewards of nature protection.
-What does that look like at BRWF?
+What does that look like at the Water Forum?

 Earth Stewardship Program